dao-qiu/xdp-ddos-protect/README.md

 ```sh
 sudo ethtool -K eth0 lro off
 ```

+## Considerations

+The test presented above uses `lo` which is a virtual network interface - by default, XDP is designed to work on physical and virtual interfaces that send and receive packets from the network.
+The loopback interface behaves differently because it is a purely software interface used for local traffic within the system.

+Traffic on the loopback interface is not "real" network traffic, it is handled entirely within the kernel.
+As a result, certain packet processing steps (like those involving hardware offload) are bypassed, and this can affect how XDP interacts with the loopback interface.

+The performance benefits of XDP may be less pronounced for loopback traffic compared to physical interfaces.
+This means the performance is greater on regular network interfaces like `eth0`, which represent a physical hardware device.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.